 U.S. Ambassador to Slovenia

-Joseph Adamo Mussomeli was until recently the Assistant Chief of Mission in Kabul, Afghanistan.
-Prior to this assignment, Mr. Mussomeli served as the Director of Entry Level Career Development and Assignments from September 2008.
-Mr. Mussomeli was the Ambassador to the Royal Kingdom of Cambodia from June 24, 2005 to August 25, 2008.
+Prior to his arrival in Slovenia in 2010, Ambassador Mussomeli was the Assistant Chief of Mission in Kabul, Afghanistan.
+Mr. Mussomeli served previously as the Director of Entry Level Career Development and Assignments from September 2008.
+Before that Mr. Mussomeli was the Ambassador to the Royal Kingdom of Cambodia from 2005 to 2008.
 As such, he received the 2008 Presidential Distinguished Service Award for improving that bilateral relationship.

 Mr. Mussomeli was born in New York City on May 26, 1952.
 He graduated from Camden Catholic High School in 1970.
 He then went to Rutgers University for two years before dropping out and becoming an upholsterer, and then spending several months hitch-hiking through Europe.
 Upon returning to the United States, he attended Trenton State College and graduated summa cum laude in 1975, earning a BA in Political Science.
 In 1978, he earned a Juris Doctor degree from Rutgers Law School.
 Following law school Mr. Mussomeli served as a law clerk to the Appellate Court of New Jersey from 1978-1979, and then worked as a Deputy Attorney General for the State of New Jersey.